 Fruit flies try to take over my house every year.
 They start their invasion in late spring, and then kick things up in notch just in time for the fall.
 To make matters worse, certain trees in our yard seem to attract the flies, calling them from hundreds of miles away to our yard.

 I wish it were possible for me and the fruit flies to co-exist, but when they start landing on my food and my toothbrush, I have a problem.

 Fortunately, every problem has a solution (and the solution isn’t to cut the trees in my yard down, in case you were wondering).
 There are several fruit fly trap options that you can buy online, but if you have a few household ingredients and ten minutes to spare, you can actually develop your own fruit fly bait trap.

-So here’s what you’ll need for fruit fly bait:
+So here are the ingredients you’ll need for fruit fly bait:

 - Cider vinegar